kutinden/buyingacar/README.md

 If you buy a car for the window sticker price you will be overpaying a lot.
 If you trade your car in with the dealership for the first price that dealer names - you will be losing a lot.
 (Well, "a lot" is a subjective term.
 If you do not care if you pay $30k or $33k out of pocket for the new SUV, this post may be not that interesting for you)
-Both you and the seller know about the sticker price being inflated and that the first trade-in offer is lowball - so you are supposed to negotiate unless you are rich enough to follow the Seymours' Cray algorithm for buying cars (https://www.reddit.com/r/computerscience/comments/3zsrcj/the_cray_algorithm_for_buying_cars/).
+Both you and the seller know about the sticker price being inflated and that the first trade-in offer is lowball - so you are supposed to negotiate unless you are rich enough to follow the [Seymours' Cray algorithm for buying cars](https://www.reddit.com/r/computerscience/comments/3zsrcj/the_cray_algorithm_for_buying_cars/).
 And if you are not, you will negotiate.
 A lot.

 Salespeople in US are experts in in-person verbal negotiations, just like the sellers on a Istanbul's Grand Bazaar.
 If you let them, they can and will employ all the dirty persuasion and negotiation tactics that you may or may not be aware of.